ibm-mas/ansible-devops/ibm/mas_devops/roles/appconnect_install/README.md

 --------------

 ### appconnect_namespace
 Optional - Defines the targetted cluster namespace/project where AppConnect will be installed.
-If not provided, default AppConnect namespace will be 'ibm-app-connect'.
+If not provided, default AppConnect namespace will be `ibm-app-connect`.

 - Environment Variable: `APPCONNECT_NAMESPACE`
 - Default Value: `ibm-app-connect`